dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 The demonstrations include:

 * (i)ntro—a setting of tone
-* (x)ray—stimulate a logo with energy
+* (b)oxes—pulsating boxes with a transparent center
+* (c)hunli—the strongest woman in the world
 * (e)agle—they took some time off my life, back in the day
-* (t)rans—an exploration of various transparencies
-* (c)hunli—the strongest woman in the world
+* (f)allin—the screen falls apart under heavy blows
 * (g)rid—a gradient of color lain atop a great grid
-* (f)allin—the screen falls apart under heavy blows
+* (j)ungle—low-bandwidth color cycling reveals ancient ruins
+* (l)uigi-a dashing Apennine plumber in a world of fire
+* (p)anelreels—demonstration of the panelreel high-level widget
 * (s)liders—a missing-piece puzzle made up of colorful blocks
-* (w)itherworm—a great Nothing slowly robs the world of color
+* (t)rans—an exploration of various transparencies
 * (u)niblocks—a series of blocks detailing Unicode pages
-* (b)oxes—pulsating boxes with a transparent center
 * (v)iew—images and a video are rendered as text
-* (l)uigi-a dashing Apennine plumber in a world of fire
+* (w)itherworm—a great Nothing slowly robs the world of color
-* (p)anelreels—demonstration of the panelreel high-level widget
+* (x)ray—stimulate a logo with energy
 * (o)utro—a message of hope from the library's author

 At any time, press 'q' to quit.
 The demo is best run in at least a 80x45 terminal.